-Service dogs allow their owners to explore the world around them without fear.
+Service dogs give their owners the freedom to explore the world around them without fear.
 These furry companions serve their owners by providing sight, hearing, and mobility assistance.
 They even alert owners to changes in their health and are essential to their well-being.
-Unfortunately, people abuse the laws protecting service dogs, sometimes passing them off as pets.
+Unfortunately, people abuse the laws protecting service dogs and sometimes try to pass off their pets as service animals, which can lead to unfortunate accidents such as someone getting bitten.
 To deter this, many businesses crackdown and ban all animals.
-Texas recognizes active service dogs and has the following laws to ensure fair treatment.
+Texas recognizes active service dogs and has the following laws to ensure their fair treatment.

 A dog is considered a service dog when it has been trained to perform a special action to protect and aid its owner.
-The following are recognized and protected as service dogs in the state of Texas:
+The following are recognized and protected as services dogs in the State of Texas:

 - Guide dogs